jerrytigerxu/AVT-VC-DBMS/DBMS/Alpha/README.md

 # DBMS Alpha Stage (12/9-13, 16-17)

 ## Steps
-- Create full-blown test of functionality on AVT experimental branch and on SO staging site -> fully create two stock product tables each
+- Create full-blown test of functionality on AVT experimental branch (12/9)
-- Figure out how to update Canva price lists dynamically (having Airtable be the central hub for all CRUD operations that affect everything else)
+- Figure out how to update Canva price lists dynamically (having Airtable be the central hub for all CRUD operations that affect everything else) (12/10-12)
+- Recreate Airtable integration functionality on SO staging site (two full stock product tables) (12/11-13)
+- Plan out full implementation with the approval of the marketing team and others (12/13)